-Scientists suggest that the conditions are right and the Northern Lights are possibly visible from Fairbanks 200 nights out of the year.
+Scientists suggest that the conditions are right, and the Northern Lights are possibly visible from Fairbanks 200 nights out of the year.
 For Anchorage, that figure drops to half that amount.
-The conditions that need to be present include electronically charged particles being ejected from the sun in the direction of earth.
-Plus, intensity of the energy behind the particles needs to be strong enough that when they collide with gas molecules in the upper atmosphere (about 50 miles overhead), it is with sufficient force to excite the molecules allowing them to emit a photon of light.
-The stronger the energy source, the more active, colorful and expansive the aurora become.
-For instance, the aurora have been spotted as far south as Mexico City!
+The conditions that need to be present include electronically charged particles being ejected from the sun in the direction of Earth.
+Plus, the intensity of the energy behind the particles needs to be strong enough that when they collide with gas molecules in the upper atmosphere (about 50 miles overhead), it is with sufficient force to excite the molecules allowing them to emit a photon of light.
+The stronger the energy source, the more active, colorful, and expansive the aurora becomes.
+For instance, the aurora has been spotted as far south as Mexico City!

 The effect is so amazing that when an aurora occurs in the northern hemisphere, a nearly identical aurora happens in the southern hemisphere.

-The aurora are so diffuse, stars easily shine through.
+The aurora is so diffuse, stars easily shine through.
 Notice six of the seven stars of the Big Dipper appear in the above photo.
-However, the overall energy is substantial and scientist estimate the amount of energy in a “normal” display, is equivalent to the amount of electrical energy used by 50,000 US households over the course of a year.
+However, the overall energy is substantial, and scientists estimate the amount of energy in a “normal” display is equivalent to the amount of electrical energy used by 50,000 US households over the course of a year.

 When the aurora is directly overhead, it is referred to as the coronal (think of a crown) borealis with its captivating rays seemingly surrounding the observer.
 I witnessed a similar effect within Carlsbad Caverns.
 Wavy, thin, elongated formations are known as draperies (see below).

 During intense solar storms, oxygen atoms become super excited and produce photons of light in the red range of the spectrum.
 Through the ages, these rare sightings were believed to be the precursor of bad things such as deaths due to famine, disease, or armed conflict.